johnnyw66/SAP2/README.md

 **buildmicrocode.py** - Builds microcode instructions for the the **controller** subcircuit.

 **assembler.py** - Python utitlity to convert assembler source (.asm) to binary (hex) machine code.
-Thanks to **Supriyo Biwas** for his article on recursive decent parsers.

 **staticdisplay.py** Builds 7Seg Control line Rom for Decimal Display circuit.

 Also, Thanks to...
 ---

-**Dieter Muller** (not the footballer!) - For his notes on building a 6502.
+**Dieter Muller** - (not the footballer!) - For his notes on building a 6502.
 His chapters on using multiplexers inspired my ALU sub-circuit. http://www.6502.org/users/dieter/

-**Ben Eater** I had already built part on an ALU before watching his videos - but it was his engaging Youtube content that really inspired me to finish off my first complete CPU. https://www.youtube.com/c/BenEater
+**Ben Eater** - I had already built part on an ALU before watching his videos - but it was his engaging Youtube content that really inspired me to finish off my first complete CPU. https://www.youtube.com/c/BenEater

-**Shiva** My old workmate - who asked me the question on 'How do you multiply two numbers without using the multiply or add instructions' - back in 2015.
+**Shiva** -  My old workmate - who posed me the question on 'How do you multiply two numbers without using the multiply or add operators' - a question he was asked back in a job interview in 2015.

 Look out for
 ---
-**James Sharman** His YouTube content is amazing.
-Anyone new to building or understanding microprocessors - I would recommend watching **Ben's** channel - followed by **James's** videos on his **pipe-lined CPU**.
+**James Sharman** - His YouTube content is amazing.
+Anyone new to building or understanding microprocessors - I would recommend watching **Ben's** channel - followed by **James's** videos on his **Pipelined CPU**.
 I use to work with James back in the 90s.
 He was **THE NERD** in our group of nerds. https://www.youtube.com/user/weirdboyjim